pshrmn/wizard-component/README.md

 ####props

+`initialData` - an object with data that should be available to the first step `extraData` - data that is useful to all steps
 `steps` - an array of components.
 Each step
 `save` - a function to call when the wizard is complete.
 `cancel` - a function to call to exit the wizard.